projectcalico/calico/master/security/namespace-policy.md

       - 6379
 ```

-#### Restrict label assignment with namespace selectors
+#### Use Kubernetes RBAC to control namespace label assignment

 Network policies can be applied to endpoints using selectors that match labels on either the endpoint itself, the endpoint's namespace, or the endpoint's service account.
-By specifying selectors based on the endpoint's namespace we can employ Kubernetes RBAC to limit which users are allowed to apply labels.
-In the following example, users in the **development** environment will only be allowed to communicate with endpoints in any namespace with the label `environment: development`.
+By specifying selectors based on the endpoint's namespace we can employ Kubernetes RBAC to control which users can assign labels to service accounts.
+That group may be separate from the group of users who are allowed to deploy pods.

+In the following example, users in the **development** environment will only be allowed to communicate with other pods that have namespace labels `enfironment == "development"`.

 ```
 apiVersion: projectcalico.org/v3